 For our final example, we consider a more challenging problem: improving the performance of monadic substitution on trees.
-The example is taken from (Voigtländer, 2008), but whereas the author only sketches a proof of correctness and conjectures that a formal proof may require sophisticated techniques, we show that a simple proof is possible using our worker/wrapper technique for fold.
-We begin by generalising the type Expr from the previous section to the type Tree a of binary trees with leaves of type a:
+The example is take from (Voigtländer, 2008), but whereas the author only sketches a proof of correctness and conjectures that a formal proof may require sophisticated techniques, we show that a simple proof is possible using our worker/wrapper technique for fold.
+We begin by defining the type Tree a of binary trees whose leaves contain values of some parameter type a:

-data Tree $$a = Leaf a \mid Node (Tree a) (Tree a)$$
+data Tree $a = Leaf a \mid Node (Tree a) (Tree a)$